DjangoDuck/FurkThat/README.md

 - Add files to your furk.net account
 - Get a link to the file on furk
 - A direct download link for the file
-- Directly play the file (If available)
+- Instantly play a video file using furk's cache
 - View screenshots of a file (If it is video)

 Here is how it looks like: